mcolesh/play-with-hooks/README.md

 * https://tylermcginnis.com/why-react-hooks/
 * https://overreacted.io/a-complete-guide-to-useeffect/

-## note:it is recomanded to read it by order:
+## Note: it is recomanded to read it by order:

 ### In the project directory, you can run: